Vol. 6 No. 1 - 1989

 Far back, through creeks and inlets making,

-Comes silent, flooding in, the main."
+Comes silent, flooding in, the main.""And not by eastern windows only,

 When daylight comes, comes in the light;